 by: Dale Cox

-Doors between rooms are either completely flat surfaces or they have one or more raised-panel.
-Modern doors with faux panels pressed into the MDF and old doors with multiple panels built in, can be hard to paint without leaving brush and drag marks in the finish.
-These marks occur when the brush touches partially dry paint as you try to blend the different parts of the door together.
-Use the techniques on this page to get a smooth paint finish on both flat and raised-panel doors.
+Doors between the rooms of a house are usually either completely flat surfaces or they have one or more raised-panel divided by thinner strips of wood.
+Flat doors are easy to paint without leaving brush marks but doors with faux panels pressed into the MDF, or actual floating wood panels can be hard to paint without leaving brush and drag marks in the finish.
+These unsightly marks occur when the brush touches partially dry paint as you try to get an even coat over the various contours of the door.
+The trick is to paint the different parts of a raised-panel door so each blends seamlessly with its neighbor.

 The panels are the inset squares or rectangles.
 In old doors, the panels are separate pieces of wood that fit into a groove cut along the edge of the rails and stiles.
 These door panels are designed to float in the frame as the wood expands and contracts with the moisture and temperature changes in the surrounding atmosphere.